Diefonk/chill-mode/README.md

 ## Features

+* No monsters will spawn naturally or from monster spawners
 * No mobs are hostile\*
 * Alternative ways to obtain mob drops
 * Complete the game by breaking the end crystals